quyettvq/i18n-zone/README.md

 #### singleWordMessageMaxLength

-Validate that single-word messages do not contain too many characters.
+Validate that single-word messages do not contain: too many characters.
 Set `null` to disable.

 _(Single-word messages are messages contain only one word, no whitespaces between)._